reshinto/Basic_technologies_revision/system_design/10LoadBalancers/readme.md

   - TCP (transmission control protocol)
     - provides a reliable and error-checked stream of packets to IP addresses
       - which can otherwise easily be lost or corrupted
-  - SLB (Server Load Balancing)
-    - provides network services and content delivery using a series of load balancing algorithms
-    - prioritizes responses to the specific requests from clients over the network
-    - distributes client traffic to servers to ensure consistent, high-performance application delivery
   - Virtual
     - mimic software-driven infrastructure through virtualization
     - runs the software of a physical load balancing appliance on a virtual machine